teburke111/battleship/README.md

 <br />

 This project is a full stack web application composed of two main components, a React frontend and a Node.js backend.
-The frontend is handles all client side interactions, while the backend manages creating users, users boards, player communication, and game processes.
+The frontend was built using React and handles all client side interactions, while the backend works with creating users and game boards plus handling player communication and the game process.
 The backend is built using Express, which exposes REST API endpoints creating game boards using an ship place algorithm, adding users, and also test apis used during development.
 In addition to the REST API, the backend also uses Socket.IO to enable real time communication between clients, allowing for live updates and interactive gameplay decisions between players.
-Together, these components are built into docker containers, which are then pushed into dockerhub where the images can be pulled for the build process below.

 ---